Utah - The Bee Hive State

 The more modern Native American tribes in Utah are the Paiute, Ute, Shoshone and Navajo.
 (Perhaps I should spell that "Piute" when referring to anything in Utah as the Utah Legislature passed an ordinance to "correct" the spelling of the name).
 The Shoshonean-speaking tribes moved in from the southwest beginning around 1200 CE.
 Over time they differentiated into the Shoshone, Ute, Piute and Goshute, and occupied most of what is now Utah.
 An Athabascan-speaking people began to arrive in the San Juan Basin area (southeastern Utah) beginning in the early 1500's.
 The Athabascans came from the Great Plains region, pushed westward by the Arapaho and Cheyenne.
 Over time this group differentiated into the Navajo and the Mescalero, Lipan and Jicarilla Apache.

 The first real penetration of Utah by Europeans was probably the Dominguez-Escalante Expedition in the late 1770's.
 They left Santa Fe, New Mexico in 1776 on a mission to find a new, better route overland to Monterey, California.
-They traveled extensively in southeast Utah but when they hit that desert west of Utah's central mountain ranges, they turned back and returned to Santa Fe.
+They traveled extensively in southeast Utah but when they hit that desert west of Utah's central mountain ranges, they gave up and returned to Santa Fe.

 The 1820's and 1830's saw various groups of English, French, American and Spanish fur trappers traveling around the area.
 The early 1840's saw emigrants working variations of the California Trail in northwestern Utah.
 Kit Carson guided John C. Fremont across Utah in 1845 as they headed for California.
 Then the Mormons began to arrive en masse in 1847.